-So far, you’ve introduced yourself and determined a focus for your blog.
-This week you’ll solidify that focus and identify sources of information that will contribute to your writings.
+So far, you’ve introduced yourself, determined a focus for your blog, and made your first posts.
+This week, you’ll identify sources of information that will contribute to your writings.

 Part 1: Refine your focus